calebdye/looker_template/readMe.md

 ---

- - Move into your CSS file within Github, then run that link through https://raw.githack.com/ Take the link githack outputs and put into the "Load Custom CSS From" field within the Theme tab of the Looker editer
+ - Move into your CSS file within Github, then run that link through https://raw.githack.com/ Take the link githack outputs and put into the "Load Custom CSS From" field within the Theme tab of the Looker editer.
+Theme must be set to "Use Custom Theme"

 # Things to add